 Calamus is a journey through queer America past and present inspired by Walt Whitman’s collection of poems of the same name.
 After a young teen is kicked out of his home for being gay, he along with a transgender slam poet named Ford travel across America and through history attempting to find hope and acceptance.
 This show touches upon issues of LGBTQ identity, youth homelessness, intersectionality, queer erasure, love, heartbreak, and friendship.

 Calamus will be developed as part of The Custom Made Theater Company’s 2018 Undiscovered Works Program.
-It was also a semi-finalist for the 2013 Eugene O’Neill National Playwrights Conference.
+It was a Semi-Finalist for the 2013 National Playwrights Conference with the Eugene O’Neill Center.